 It’s been a great month here at BrianLeahyArt.
 I had the amazing chance to travel to Art Basel in Miami this year.
 It was…wow.
 An international art event, for starters.
 Incredible variety of incredible work everywhere.
 Famous people all over.
 80 degree sunny weather in December didn’t hurt either.
 I had never been to Miami before, much less to a city packed with so much culture and art for one of the biggest events in the international art world.
 It’s hard to describe it all, but there were more shows, galleries, special events, and notable artists in one place than you could possibly see in the time it ran.
 My favorite part of the trip was Wynwood Walls, a self-contained concrete garden of huge walls painted by some of the best known street artists (Swoon, How & Nosm, Shepard Fairey, Cryptik…the list goes on).
 The art was not limited to the Wynwood complex itself- it seemed like every possible wall in the next 5 block radius was painted, and it was pretty much all amazing quality work.
-Plus more was still going up as we stood there.
+Plus more art was still going up as we stood there.
 We watched artists all over the place, painting through the afternoon into the evening.
-I will post photos when I have some more time, but let’s just say it was an incredibly inspiring moment.
+Let’s just say it was an incredibly inspiring moment.

-With that thought in mind I’ve started a sketchbook routine (I wasn’t really doing that ever?!)
+With that thought in mind I’ve started a sketchbook routine.
 Here’s some sketches from December.

 Constellation // Guardian 1